MorganSchmiedt/markdown/README.md

 const parser = require('@deskeen/markdown')
 ```

-To parse a text and transform it into HTML code, use:
+To parse a text and transform it into HTML, use:

 ```javascript
 const htmlCode = parser.parse('some markdown text').innerHTML
 ```

-The parser has been tested on Node.js v10+ but it may be working on previous Node.js versions too.
+The parser has been tested with Node.js v10+ but it may be working with older Node.js versions too.

 ## Parser options

-`parse(markdownText[, options])`
+`const element = parse(markdownText[, options])`

 An option object can be passed to the parser.